2020 Award Winners – Hilton Hotel Manchester

 Wirral University Teaching Hospital NHS Foundation Trust

-Once the Diversity and Inclusion strategy was approved and set up it gained ‘buy in’ at all levels, including from Board and Trade Unions via the Partnership Steering Group.
-Ambassadors were establishedto drive and influence the agenda, including astaff network to support LGBT, Disability, BAME and a Diversity Mentor Scheme.
-This enabled the Trust to achieve the Merseyside and Cheshire NAVAJO LGBT Chartermark in recognition of its good practice, commitment and knowledge of the LGBT+ community.
+Once the Diversity and Inclusion strategy was approved, it received appropriate investment at all levels, including Board and Trade Unions via the Partnership Steering Group.
+Ambassadors were established to drive and influence the scheme, as well as raising awareness for staff networks to support LGBT, Disability, BAME and a Diversity Mentor Scheme.
+This enabled the Trust to achieve the Merseyside and Cheshire Navajo LGBT Chartermark in recognition of its good practice, commitment and knowledge of the specific needs, issues and barriers facing the LGBT community in Merseyside.

 North West Ambulance Service NHS Trust Communications Team